kamosz08/instant-physio-frontend/README.md

 5. Run `npm run start` (use pm2 or something similar to make sure app is always running in background)

 Deploy in Vercel:
+1. Follow official guide, connect github project to have CD out of the box

 ## Conclusions
 Same for both